BA World Literatures / Overview

 - Develop your research, time management, written and oral communication skills on a course that prepares you for a wide range of careers.

-- Learn at a university ranked in the top 10 in the UK for English language and literature (QS World University Rankings 2017).
+- Learn at a top 10 UK university for English language and literature (QS World University Rankings 2019).

 The University holds open days regularly (usually in June, September and October) where you have the opportunity to tour the campus and find out more about the facilities and courses we offer.